Address: 96 Tecumseth St

 Beast has been a restaurant I’ve always had intentions of visiting, especially after following the Group of Seven Chefs, a collaborative pop-up dinner team started by Chef Vivian.
 People rave about the Beastwich, a towering buttermilk biscuit holding fried chicken, cheese, a fried egg, potatoes and then smothered with gravy.
 Offered only during Sunday brunches, it sounds delicious but seems a bit heavy for the first meal of the day.

 On a cold winter night I finally had that chance to try their creations.
 Tucked away on a quiet residential street (Tecumseth) near King I first feared that Googlemaps had led me astray.
 Luckily, it was correct and soon was seated in a warm and casual dining room.
-My only caution is you may want to make Beast the only stop of the night as it’s a bit poorly ventilated so you will reek of food after your meal.
+My only caution is you may want to make Beast the only stop of the night as it’s a bit poorly ventilated so you will reek of food afterwards.

 The steelhead trout ($12) arrived first.
 Lightly smoked and flaked apart, the fish was served cold on top of slices of sweet beet root and flavoured with dollops of thick yogourt and chives.
 I enjoyed the trout’s texture and strong but not overwhelming flavour.
 The beetroot actually helped to mellow out the smokiness a bit and I wish there was more of the delicious creamy yogurt to go with it.
 In my opinion, the sunflower seeds could have been left off as they added little to the dish and got in the way of the delicate flakiness of the fish.